leBluem/Add-Empty-Parent/README.md

 ## Add Empty Parent
-blender addon to create an empty as a parent for all selected objects
+blender addon to create one or more empties as a parent for all selected objects

+this is forked from: @chebhou https://github.com/chebhou/Add-Empty-Parent

-the script is in an addon for blender  which creates an empty object and set it as a parent for the selected objects , install it and you can trigger it with pressing <kbd>P</kbd>, you can change this shortcut in the user preferences later .
+the script is in an addon for blender  which creates an empty object and set it as a parent for the selected objects , install it and you can trigger it with pressing <kbd>P</kbd>, you can change this shortcut in the user preferences later.

 ***How to use :***